 Florida is currently engaged in expanding opportunities authorized by the HEOA, including model comprehensive transition and postsecondary programs for students with intellectual disabilities.

-In TPSID programs, students with intellectual disabilities study alongside nondisabled peers on a college campus.
+In FCIHE programs, students with intellectual disabilities study alongside nondisabled peers on a college campus.
 Students may take courses, practice social skills and learn employability skills while engaging with others in a college environment.
 Inclusion with same-age peers, better access to employment opportunities and improving their independent living skills are among the goals of students with intellectual disabilities attending college.
 Students who earn a standard diploma based on the access curriculum are eligible to apply.
 The Florida Consortium on Inclusive Higher Education (FCIHE) is charged with increasing access to and engagement in college coursework and college life culminating in a chosen career path and competitive employment for individuals with an intellectual disability.
 The FCIHE provides technical assistance and mini-grant funding for program start-up or enhancement.
-For more information, please visit www.FCIHE.com.
+For more information, please visit our Inclusive Postsecondary Education webpage.

 The Florida Center for Students with Unique Abilities (FCSUA)